ibm-cloud-docs/vmwaresolutions/services/pio_ordering.md

 Review the following information:

 * Ensure that the on-premises data center is connected to the {{site.data.keyword.cloud}} infrastructure.
-* The VMware vSphere versions that are supported on-premises are 6.5 and later.
+* The VMware vSphere® versions that are supported on-premises are 6.7 and later.
 * The PrimaryIO HDM software is installed from the on-premises data center vCenter Server.
 * The HDM OVF can be downloaded to the on-premises data center for installation.

 ## PrimaryIO HDM software packaging
 {: #pio_ordering-soft-pack}

 PrimaryIO HDM is delivered as a virtual software solution.
 When the PrimaryIO HDM software is initially installed, it consists of a single virtual appliance.
 The deployment wizard installs a plug-in that integrates seamlessly with the on-premises vCenter Server.
-The administration and user interface for managing HDM is done through VMware vCenter Server, but the control operations for HDM are orchestrated through the HDM Manager.
+The administration and user interface for managing HDM is done through VMware® vCenter Server, but the control operations for HDM are orchestrated through the HDM Manager.

 The PrimaryIO HDM package contains the following components:
 * PrimaryIO HDM product `.zip` file, which contains the HDM appliance OVF